theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

 Deploy `certificates` again (as in step 2).
 This removes the domain from the mining cert and adds it to the shared cert (creating a **new** shared cert; the old one is retained because the shared CDN still relies on it for now).

+The `cloudFrontState` values affect provisioning in both the `certificates` and `application` layer.
+Make the change locally (don't merge yet), deploy `certificates` to provision the new cert, verify it issued correctly (step 6), _then_ merge and deploy application (step 7).

 ### 6. Verify the new shared cert has issued

 ```sh